 One of the biggest players in this category is Gazelle and it has a related service called ecoATM, which is an automated kiosk that you can put your old Galaxy into to get cash on the spot.
 You will find the kiosks in malls across the country.
 Other services worth checking out include Glyde, uSell, Decluttr, and Blazing Electronics.

 Finding the best price is all about doing some research.
-You can take a shortcut with an aggregator site like Flipsy but be aware that it doesn’t list every option out there.
+You can take a shortcut with an aggregation site like Flipsy or SellMyCellPhones but be aware that they don’t list every option out there.
 We’ve researched a few average prices for you, so you can see how much three different handsets might fetch if you were to sell them at the time of publishing.
 Be aware that prices fluctuate and tend to decline the older a handset gets.
 These prices are based on a fully working phone in good condition with the cable, charger, and box.
 These are cash offers unless otherwise stated.
 Remember that you also need to pay for packaging and postage with eBay and Swappa.

 Used 32GB Galaxy S7 Edge on Verizon in good condition